All-Encompassing Guide to Golf Course Maintenance

 Golf courses have a variety of types of greens used for play.
 Good golf course management requires that you know how to care for each of these different areas.

 The tee area is the smaller section of turf used for the first stroke of each hole.

 While the larger expanse of lawns and greens will receive a lot of attention by default, workers may easily overlook the tee boxes.
-This is a mistake as tee grounds are prone to divots and compaction from constant foot traffic and play.
-Keeping the tee area in good condition requires specific actions such as:
+Maintain tees consistently to ensure ideal playing conditions.

 Maintaining these bunkers involves: